pinobatch/pently/docs/famitracker.md

 * Detune (`Pxx`)
 * Timbre override (`Vxx`)

-Nor are most features added in [0CC-FamiTracker] supported:
+Nor are most features added in [0CC-FamiTracker] or its successor Dn-FamiTracker supported:

 * Grooves (speed sequences)
 * Detune settings other than global tuning